phdata/archway/docs/service.md

 **heimdali.approvers.infrastructure**

 - Label: Operations Group DN
-- Description: Group DN for Platform Operations
+- Description: Members of this group have the ability to approve workspaces based on infrastructure availability and whether a project meets governance standards
 - Required: true
 - Default:

 **heimdali.approvers.risk**

 - Label: Risk Group DN
-- Description: Group DN for Risk
+- Description: Members of this group will have the ability to approve workspaces based on whether they meet company risk compliance
 - Required: true
 - Default:

 **heimdali.ui.url**

 - Label: Heimdali UI
-- Description: Full url for Heimdali UI
+- Description: Full url for Heimdali UI in the format `https://host:port`.
+You must use the same port from the parameter heimdali.rest.port.
+This property is used for links in email notifications
 - Required: true
 - Default: